Shichida printable or buy ready-made Shichida flashcards?

 Do I have the time to DIY my own?

-Yes.
-However, you should look at other options to obtain your thousands of flash card materials.
+It depends.
+Do keep in mind, you need a lot of flashcards to teach your baby or toddler.
+Let's look at other options to obtain your thousands of Shichida flashcard materials.
 Here are your options:

-Here are 3 ways to source or make your Shichida flash card.
+Here are 3 ways to source or make your Shichida Materials & flash cards.

 1. Make Your Own